 The available power will make the board much safer and reduce the risk of a nosedive.
 The pushback will be more pronounced and more like the Pint than the XR, if you want to know more read about the pushback here.

 |Dimension||9.5” x 29.5”|

-The new upgraded battery comes with an increase of the charge time, If the board is drained the time is 200 minutes with the standard charger or 90 minutes with Optional GT Hypercharger (~$200).
+The new upgraded battery comes with an increase in the charge time, If the board is drained the time is 200 minutes with the standard charger or 90 minutes with the optional GT Hypercharger (~$200).

-The GT Freeride Bundle with a treaded tire would set you back $2.635, including a fender, bumpers, rail guard and the hypercharger.
-The hypercharger is optional and set you back $200.
+The GT Freeride Bundle with a treaded tire would set you back $2.635, including a fender, bumpers, rail guard, and the Hypercharge.
+The Hypercharge is optional and set you back $200.

 With the Onewheel GT it’s the first time Future Motion Inc is selling a board with a treaded tire.
 The cost for the upgrade is $50, something I highly would recommend for anyone planning to ride off-road.
-At the current time, there are no aftermarket tires on the market as Future Motion Inc has chances the wheel dimensions to a non-standard Go-Kart format.
+The availability of aftermarket tires on the market is low as Future Motion Inc has changed the wheel dimensions to a non-standard Go-Kart format.

 As the board is a total redesign non of the old accessories for either the XR or Pint will not work for the new board.

 Sadly it will result in no fangs for the GT in a while.
 The added two wheels in front are something many riders, including myself, have added to their board.
 The fangs will not prevent a nosedive, it will give you a chance to ride it out.